berberman/arch-hs/README.md

 * Hackage database tarball, usually provided by cabal.

-This program is not released currently, stack is required to build and run this from source.
+This program is not released currently, thus stack is required to build and run this from source.

 ## Usage